-In this connection, we would like to bring to the attention of the European Union information we have received concerning allegations about draft policy proposals which raise serious concerns regarding the human rights of migrants, including children.
+We wish to address you as Malta currently holds the Presidency to the European Council.
+In this connection, we would like to bring to the attention of your Excellency's Government information we have received concerning allegations about draft policy proposals which raise serious concerns regarding the human rights of migrants, including children.

-We have received information about a Recommendation from the European Commission to the European Union (EU) Member States relating to the implementation of return procedures and removal operations in applying the EU Return Directive, to be adopted on 1 March 2017;
+We have received information about a Recommendation from the European Commission to the European Union (EU) Member States relating to the implementation of return procedures and removal operations in applying the EU Return Directive, to be adopted on 1 March 2017.